The circle method and bounds for $L$-functions - III: $t$-aspect subconvexity for GL(3) $L$-functions: Analysis of the integrals

 \subsection{Integral over $v$}

 Now we will study the integral over $v$ in \eqref{i3-mid}.
 This term vanishes unless $m<0$.
 For $x<1/K$ we bound the integral trivially.
 Indeed, in this case the weight function restricts the integral over $v$ to a range of length $N/K^2aq$.
+(Recall that $u^rU(u)\ll_r 1$ and $u^rV(u)\ll_r 1$ for any $r\in \mathbb{R}$.)
 So estimating trivially we get

 Let us now take $x\in [1/K,1]$.
 Temporarily we set

 and